bracketloader/butter-android/README.md

 [![pipeline status](https://gitlab.com/butterproject/butter-android/badges/develop/pipeline.svg)](https://gitlab.com/butterproject/butter-android/commits/develop)

-The [gradle build system](https://developer.android.com/studio/build/index.html) will fetch all dependencies and generate files you need to build the project.
+The [gradle build system](https://developer.android.com/studio/build/index.html) will fetch all dependencies and generate the files you need to build the project.
 You first need to generate the local.properties (replace YOUR_SDK_DIR by your actual android sdk dir)
 file: